Research

 (4) Wave propagation in periodic media

 In recent decades, periodic and complex media have been used with remarkable success to manipulate waves toward achieving super-focusing, sub-wavelength imaging, cloaking, and topological insulation.
-Dr. Meng's research has been focosed on higher-order homogenization and novel physical phenomena in periodic structures.
+Dr. Meng's research has been focosed on reduced-order modelling, higher-order homogenization and novel physical phenomena in periodic structures.